Core Idea

 - Use pagination and lazy loading for large datasets

-- Design asynchronous message-based communication to decouple producers and consumers, smoothing bandwidth usage over time rather than creating spikes
+- Design asynchronous, message-based communication to smooth bandwidth usage over time

 Why This Matters